Business Growth Fund

-BGF, established in 2011 as the Business Growth Fund, is an investment company that provides growth capital for small and mid-sized businesses in the UK and Ireland.
+BGF, established in 2011 as the Business Growth Fund, is an investment company that provides growth capital and scaleup support for small and mid-sized businesses in the UK and Ireland.
+It takes minority, non-controlling shareholdings in investee companies.

-From a network of 16 offices in the UK and Ireland, the company has invested more than £3 billion in more than 400 small and mid-sized companies.
-Around three-quarters of its investments have been in companies based outside London and the South East.
+From a network of 15 offices in the UK and Ireland, the company has invested more than £4 billion in more than 600 small and mid-sized companies, and completed more than 200 exits.
+Around three-quarters of its investments have been in companies based outside London and South East England.

-BGF typically takes minority, non-controlling shareholdings in investee companies.
-BGF has completed more than 150 exits by selling businesses in its portfolio.

 History

-BGF was founded in 2011 by Barclays, HSBC, Lloyds Bank, Royal Bank of Scotland and Standard Chartered banks, in the wake of the 2008 financial crisis.
+BGF was founded in 2011 by Barclays, HSBC, Lloyds Bank, Royal Bank of Scotland and Standard Chartered banks, after the 2008 financial crisis.

 The launch followed lobbying of both Conservative and Labour politicians by businessman Sir Nigel Rudd, who had argued for the creation of an organisation to provide equity funding to help close a perceived funding gap for small and mid-sized businesses.
 A shortfall in funding for small and mid-sized businesses in the UK had been identified as long ago as 1931 by the Macmillan Committee.

 BGF was seen as a successor to the Industrial and Commercial Finance Corporation (ICFC), set up by the Bank of England in 1945 and subsequently renamed 3i.
 BGF has been described as the “modern 3i”.

 Stephen Welton, founding CEO, said that a new organisation was needed because 3i’s business model, in line with the private equity industry generally, had evolved to focus on large buyout deals, meaning it had less of a focus on providing growth capital to small and mid-sized businesses.

 In 2017, BGF opened an office in Dublin to administer a €250 million fund to invest in small and mid-sized Irish companies.
 The Irish fund is backed by AIB, Bank of Ireland, Ulster Bank, the Ireland Strategic Investment Fund and BGF’s existing shareholders.

-BGF’s model has been replicated in Canada with the Canadian Business Growth Fund, launched in 2018 and backed by financial institutions including Royal Bank of Canada, Toronto-Dominion Bank and Manulife Financial Corp.
-In 2019, the Australian Business Growth Fund was launched with backing from banks including Commonwealth Bank of Australia, Westpac, National Australia Bank and ANZ Bank.
+BGF’s model has been replicated in Canada with the Canadian Business Growth Fund, launched in 2018 and backed by financial institutions including Royal Bank of Canada, Toronto-Dominion Bank and Manulife.
+In 2019, the Australian Business Growth Fund was launched with backing from banks including Commonwealth Bank, Westpac, National Australia Bank and ANZ Bank.